FunctionLab/selene/docs/source/overview/cli.md

 ```

 #### Parameters for FASTA file input:
 - `input_path`: Input path to the FASTA file.
-If you have multiple FASTA files, you can replace this key with `fa_files` and submit an input list, the way we do in variant effect prediction.
+If you have multiple FASTA files, you can replace this key with `fa_files` and submit an input list, the same way it is done in variant effect prediction.
 - `save_data`: A list of the data files to output.
 Must input 1 or more of the following options: `[abs_diffs, diffs, logits, predictions]`.
 - `output_dir`: Output directory to write the model predictions.
 - `mutate_n_bases`: Optional, default is 1.
 The number of bases to mutate at any time.
 Standard _in silico_ mutagenesis only mutates a single base at a time, so we encourage users to start by leaving this value at 1.